 Consider the earth as a part of our larger human body and treat it with utmost respect.
 We win when every part of us is well.

+TWO!
 Consider societal structures and the environment to be the most fitting arena for intervention.
 Clean our air, water and soil and our understanding of the world and our role in it.
 Our deepest research shows that advances in sanitation and hygiene account for far more of the improvement in life expectancy over the last 120 years than does the creation of vaccines and antibiotics.

 Let’s avoid the trap of tinkering with the world and when it makes us sick tinker with the body because it cries out in protest.
 Respect the vast intelligence in the body.
 Support natural cures that keep the body whole.